 If the due date for filing a return falls on a Saturday, Sunday or legal holiday, you may file the return on the next business day.
 The term "legal holiday" means any legal holiday in the District of Columbia.
-For a list of legal holidays see Chapter 11 of Publication 15, (Circular E), Employer's Tax Guide.
+For a list of legal holidays, see Chapter 11 of Publication 15, (Circular E), Employer's Tax Guide.

+The federal income tax withheld and social security and Medicare taxes are added together on Form 941 and Form 944.
 The resulting net tax is the amount of employment taxes you owe for the quarter (Form 941) or the year (Form 944).
 If this amount is $2,500 or more, complete the tax liability for each month in Part 2 of Form 941 (PDF) and Form 944 (PDF), if you are a monthly schedule depositor.
 If you file Form 941 and are a semiweekly depositor, then report your tax liability on Form 941, Schedule B (PDF), Report of Tax Liability for Semiweekly Schedule Depositors.
 If you file Form 944 and are a semiweekly depositor, then report your tax liability on Form 945-A (PDF), Annual Record of Federal Tax Liability.
 The purpose of Part 2 of Form 941, Part 2 of Form 944, Schedule B (Form 941), and Form 945-A is to show the IRS when you paid your employees and the tax liability for that pay.
-IRS uses this information to determine if you deposited your employment taxes on time.
+The IRS uses this information to determine if you deposited your employment taxes on time.

 For monthly depositors you must show the combined amount of social security, Medicare, and withheld federal income taxes owed for each month in Part 2 of Form 941 or Part 2 of Form 944.
-For semiweekly depositors, you must show the combined amount of social security, Medicare, and withheld federal income taxes owed for each day on Schedule B (Form 941) or Form 945-A. Your liability for employment taxes occurs when you actually pay the employees their wages, not when the pay period ends.
+For semiweekly depositors, you must show the combined amount of social security, Medicare, and withheld federal income taxes owed for each day on Schedule B (Form 941) or Form 945-A. You become liable for employment taxes when you actually pay the employees their wages, not when the pay period ends.
 For example, if your pay period ends September 24, but you do not pay the employees until October 1, their wages would be reported in the fourth quarter, when you actually paid the employees their wages and became liable for the tax, not the third quarter when the pay period ended.

 It is very important that you complete Part 2 of Form 941 and Form 944, Schedule B of Form 941, or Form 945-A correctly, or it may appear that you did not deposit your taxes when due.
 There is a late deposit penalty ranging from 2% to 15%, depending on the length of time the deposit is late.

-Page Last Reviewed or Updated: May 02, 2013
+Page Last Reviewed or Updated: January 23, 2014